X-LANCE/Mobile-Env/docs/env-usage-en.md

 1. `reward`, a floating number, records the current reward.
 2. `observation`, records the current observation.

-`dm_env.TimeStep` is equipped with three methods returning a boolean as well:
+In addition, `dm_env.TimeStep` is equipped with three methods returning a
-`first`, `mid`, and `last`.
-These methods tell the what state in the episode the agent is.
+boolean: `first`, `mid`, and `last`.
+These methods tell what state of the episode the agent is in.

 `observation` is a `dict` object containing four items: